 I use 12GoAsia to book all my buses as it is super easy to book, convenient to look up and book on the go online.
 If you are arriving from anywhere else, you can check here.

-As for trains, there are no direct trains to the city.
+trains, there are no direct trains to the city.
 The nearest railway station is in Dong Hoi.
 You can book any of the train tickets online in advance here.
 Cabs are expensive but you can get one from all the places, the nearest being Dong Hoi.

 Rent a Bike – Some rent a bike to get to the town that costs approximately between 150,000 VND to 250,000 VND depending on the hours, the bike condition and the tour company.
 Be careful to check the condition of the bike before renting one, anywhere in Vietnam.
 Paying a few extra bucks will ensure that the quality is good, and saves you from a breakdown on the road!